-Now if you are afraid of commitment like I am you might want to start just a little bit slower that firing up a new company.
+Now if you are afraid of commitment like I am you might want to start just a little bit slower than firing up a new company.
 And that is OK.
 You’ve heard of the term “Lifestyle Business” I hope.
-That’s the kind of business that is the leanest of the lean, take only a few hours a day and can be ran from anywhere?
+That’s the kind of business that is the leanest of the lean, takes only a few hours a day, and can be run from anywhere?
 You might know where I’m going with this, but I’ll say it anyway.
 Run it and go play on your motorcycle all day!

 Grab that camera, start riding, and start practicing at taking those photos that you always wanted to anyways.
 Get on one-of-hundred stock photography sites and start building up your library of content (and income).
 Now you have one more reason to saddle-up and get out there.

 Need another?
 Fine 🙂

 This idea does not require you to invest in your own brand of products OR talk pretty women into standing in front of your motorcycle on the beach.
 (Only half-kidding) Do you riding to entertaining destinations, popular group rides, or are not afraid to talk on camera?
 Give MotoVlogging a spin.
 Strap a GoPro on your helmet or bike and head out.
 After shooting a few bloopers and editing some of your own ummmsss, uuhhhhs, and aahhhhs, you’ll find out what people are interested in watching.
 Why not just head over to YouTube and find out before strapping up.
 Motovloggers get sponsored by popular brands and bring in some good $$ from ads served on their vids.
 The more interesting, entertaining, or info-training, the more potential money that you can bring in.

 And if you really do enjoy the Motorcycle Hobby like me and want to make some money while doing it – Great!